dapplion/annotated-spec/phase0/beacon-chain.md

 The most common basic types in SSZ are integers (usually `uint64`) and hashes (aka `Bytes32`); rarer types like `bool`, variable-length `Bytes`, `Bytes4`, and others also exist.
 There are four compound types in SSZ: (i) fixed-length lists (called **vectors**), (ii) variable-length lists with a fixed maximum length (called **lists**), (iii) structs (called **containers**) and (iv) union types ("either an X or a Y"), not used in phase 0.

 Now, let's get to the actual spec... (phase 0)

+## Notation

+Code snippets appearing in `this style` are to be interpreted as Python 3 code.

 ## Custom types